gerwitz/hgc-v12/src/site/writing/2018/2018-06-29-be-rude-on-purpose.md

 ---
 title: Be Rude On Purpose
 abstract: How are we supposed to react?
 categories:
 - culture
-writing-tags: [usa, politics, nazis, civility]
+content-tags: [usa, politics, nazis, civility]
 ---
 The public debate in America today is about civility.
 Should we "go high" and not feed the trolls, or is it always okay to punch a Nazi?